Every product goes through several phases from its launch to eventual phasing out, which is known as the product life cycle.

-Inventory planners therefore need to know the life cycle stage for every product they manage.
-This is to ensure stock levels reflect the associated customer demand on a continual basis.
+Product life cycle management brings together data, people and processes to find the optimal level of product availability and risk at each stage of the product life cycle.
+This is to ensure stock levels reflect the associated customer demand continually.
 This short video will help explain:

 Here is a product life cycle and the corresponding demand patterns, or ‘demand types’ that EazyStock groups items into: